 Parks, open spaces and trails are important and cherished public amenities in the City of Minnetonka.
 Since 1959, when the City of Minnetonka received plans for its first park, Gro Tonka, parks have contributed to the quality of life that residents, employees and visitors enjoy.
 With approximately 1,300 acres of parkland, including a significant amount of natural open space and over 100 miles of trails, the city's park system is fundamental to community building, environmental and economic sustainability, health and well-being and creating stronger connections to community destinations.
-The City of Minnetonka has a joint recreation agreement with the City of Hopkins that has been in place for over 50 years.
-The joint program offers activities at Hopkins city facilities, and parks.

 Community input gathered during the planning process indicated that residents greatly value the existing park, open space and trail system, but improvements could be implemented to meet the needs of current users.
 Over 80 percent of participants in the online survey conducted in the summer of 2021 gave the system a positive satisfaction rating.
 The majority of survey participants expressed satisfaction with the overall condition, appearance and maintenance of natural areas, park features and facilities.
-Areas identified for improvement include recreational amenities; ecological restoration; accessible playgrounds; expanded and enhanced trail connections, particularly to destinations outside the city; more natural surface trails; boardwalks in wetland areas; nature programming; and a year-round swimming facility, among other things.
+Areas identified for improvement include recreational amenities; accessible playgrounds; expanded and enhanced trail connections, particularly to destinations outside the city; more natural surface trails; boardwalks in wetland areas; nature programming; and a year-round swimming facility, among other things.